1031-Systems/1031_Delivery/docs/Help.md

 + Tag Selector - Brings up a widget for selecting a tag
 + Import Script - Reads a script file and create tags
 + Toggle Tag Pane - Toggle visibility of the Tags pane
++ Clear All Tags - Delete all tags and clear the Tags pane

 The Insert Tag (ctrl-T) inserts a tag at the current playback time unless a tag is already located at that time.
 If the tag may be inserted, a popup prompts for the text for the tag.
 Tags may be inserted